Coat of arms of Querétaro: History

-Picture with Coat of arms of Querétaro.
+Picture of the coat of arms of Querétaro.

 The coat of arms was donated by the Spanish crown to the city of Querétaro in 1665 and was later approved by the crown on September 29, 1712.
 The coat of arms was changed years later by its inhabitants after Mexico became independent.

-After the independence of Mexico, the state of Querétaro was born in 1823, which adopted the coat of arms of the Querétaro City, which was represented by two flags, one on the right side which was the flag of Spain and another on the left side which was the flag of Mexico.
+After the independence of Mexico in 1823, the state of Querétaro was created, and it adopted the coat of arms of Querétaro City, which was represented by two flags, on the right the flag of Spain, on the left the flag of Mexico.

 In 1979, a decree was established that established the new characteristics of the coat of arms and in 2015 the “Law of the Coat of Arms, the Flag and the Anthem of Querétaro” came into force, regulating the appearance of the coat of arms and approving the officialization of the Flag of Querétaro.

 Historical coats

 The symbol is used by all successive regimes in Querétaro, in different forms.

-Coat of arms since 1712 to 1979.
+Coat of arms from 1712 to 1979.

-Coat of arms since 1979 to 2009.
+Coat of arms from 1979 to 2009.